AnggaR96s/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## How come a man driving a train got struck by lightning?
+He was a good conductor.